 Gather together a mix of different objects that vary in size, texture and material.
-Most of the items can be foraged from your garden, local woodland and around the home.
+Most of the items can be foraged from your garden and around the home.
 Here’s a list of what we’ve used to create our bug hotel but you can always add some of your own natural materials into the mix:

 Pallets Logs Foliage

 Bricks Plastic plant pots Empty toilet roll tubes